maxdemaio/music/src/content/blog/vocals.md

 fileName: vocals
 description: Everything I know about mixing vocals
 pubDate: 'Jan 28 2024'
-title: Everything I Know About Mixing Vocals
+title: Everything I Know About Recording/Mixing Vocals
 duration: 3
 draft: true
 tags: ['logic', 'producing']
 ---

-If you've made it here, you've found the right spot for learning how to mix/produce vocals.
-Over time, I'll add new knowledge I've found in this post too.
+If you've made it here, you've found the right spot for learning how to record/mix/produce vocals.
 By the way, honestly the stock plugins that come with your DAW are pretty sweet.
 I wouldn't reccomend buying plugins unless you really feel the need.

 ---